stadiamaps/ferrostar/guide/src/android-getting-started.md

 such as using a Valhalla [Route Provider](./route-providers.md#bundled-support).

 `FerrostarCore` automatically subscribes to location updates from the `LocationProvider`.

+## Set up voice guidance

+Ferrostar is able to process spoken instructions generated from some routing engines.
+The `com.stadiamaps.ferrostar.core.SpokenInstructionObserver` interface
+specifies haw to create your own observer.
+A reference implementation is provided in the `AndroidTtsObserver` class, which uses the text-to-speech engine built into Android.
+PRs welcome for other popular services (ex: Amazon Polly;
+note that some APIs also provide SSML instructions which work great with this!).

+TODO (unsure where best to document the full setup until we see how it shakes out on iOS)

+* Android Manifest
+* Set the language
+* Additional config (you have full control)

 ## Getting a route